Description

 CH 105.
 Allied Health Chemistry II.
 5 Credits.

 CH 106.
-Allied Health Chemistry III.
+Allied Health: Organic and Biochemistry.
 5 Credits.

 Introduces the fundamental principles of organic chemistry and biochemical processes.
 This is the third course of a three course sequence.
-Prerequisite: CH 105.
+Prerequisite: CH 104Z or CH 105.
 Audit available.

-Introduces basic chemical principles and computational problems found in General Chemistry with a concentration on developing both analytical and reasoning skills via problem solving.
-Prepares students wanting to take the CH 221Z-CH 229Z General Chemistry series that have no chemical background or have not taken a college or high school chemistry course in the last 3 years.
+Introduces basic chemical principles and computational problems found in Chemistry with a concentration on developing both analytical and reasoning skills via problem solving.
+Prepares students who have no chemistry background or have not taken a college or high school chemistry course in the last 3 years to be able to take higher level science and chemistry courses.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 95 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI